 version of this document in a more accessible format, please email email@example.com.

 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

-This guidance details the new legislation and the factors taken into account in determining when a scheme administrator is not a fit and proper person.
+This guidance details the legislation and the factors taken into account in determining when a scheme administrator is a fit and proper person.

 HMRC is committed to combating pension liberation activity.
-To build on a number of recent changes to existing legislation and processes, from 1 September 2014 if HMRC believes that a scheme administrator is not a fit and proper person to be the scheme administrator they can:
+From 1 September 2014, if HMRC believes that a scheme administrator is not a fit and proper person to be the scheme administrator they can:

 HMRC assumes that all persons appointed as scheme administrators are fit and proper persons unless they hold or obtain information which calls that assumption into question.

 When registering a new pension scheme you must now declare the fit and proper status of the scheme administrator.